TC-203 WISTFUL COMEDY - recognizable HB, Yogi and Boo Boo (used in Boo Boo Runs Wild), suspicious near end,

 TC-22 is one of a number of cues with “Ghost” names in reel L-39.
 With irony, let us note it was ghost-written for Loose and Seely by David Rose.

 C-19 by Bill Loose (all cues labelled ‘C’ were composed by him) came from reel L-9 and is one of a number of similar sounding cues.
-It opens Huckleberry Hound’s
+It opens Huckleberry Hound’s Cop and Saucer.

 The last four were also composed by Rose for the Hi-Q ‘D’ series, which is famous among some collectors as the home of the soundtrack for ‘Night of the Living Dead’ (1969).
 The first three are from reel D-20, the last from D-8.
-TC-215A was on
+TC-215A was on Ruff and Reddy only.
+Finally, TC-221A can be heard on Yogi’s High Fly Guy.
+There are cues without the ‘A’; are all slower-tempo versions.

 SF-10 LIGHT MOVEMENT (SKIING GALOP?) - Huckleberry Hound chase, stolen from "Can-Can"